-For air quality conformity analyses of the 2021 Regional Plan and 2021 RTIP, as amended, SANDAG built and verified six highway networks (2023, 2026, 2029, 2032, 2040, and 2050) from the master transportation network.
+For the amendment air quality conformity analysis, using emissions budgets from the 2020 SIP, SANDAG built and verified six highway networks (2023, 2026, 2029, 2032, 2040, and 2050) from the master transportation network.

-A list of the major highway and near-term regional arterial projects included in the conformity analysis, along with information on phasing for their implementation, are included in Tables C.11a and C.14b.
+A list of the major highway and near-term regional arterial projects included in the conformity analysis, along with information on phasing for their implementation, are included in Tables B.11a and B.14b.
 Locally funded, regionally significant projects have also been or are included in the air quality conformity analysis.
 These projects are funded with TransNet Extension funds-a 40-year, half-cent local sales tax extension approved by voters in 2004 that expires in 2048-and other local revenue sources.